mickymacirl/CI-P2-Fruit/TESTING.md

 **Actual:**

 The website behaved as expected, with an initial issue with the center of text in all pages on a screen size of 320px, and WAVE warnings for small text.
 Media Query code was added to assist with the look and feel of the website at different screen sizes.
-Some miss aligned text when in landscape mode. ~~Issue with the CSS transform effect in Safari browser.~~ Issue listed in the Bugs section as fixed.
+Some miss aligned text when in landscape mode. *[Bugs and Issues](#bug-and-issues)*~~Issue with the CSS transform effect in Safari browser.~~ Issue listed in the Bugs section as fixed.

 The website was tested on the following physical devices, with no resizing issues seen: